pietjuu/Mars/test/README.md

 ![](schemas/schema-LED-Pushbutton.png)

 # 3) Hardware conenction file LCD_test.py
-Everything on the breadboard is connected with the RPI with GPIO pins (input output pins).
+The LCD screen is connected with the RPI with GPIO pins (input output pins).
 Below you find a schema and how everything is connected.
 This script print for 5 seconds "hello world" on the LCD screen To execute this script execute the following command: